WorldVistA/VistA/Documentation/SetupTestingEnvironment.rst

 automatically via the 'mupip' command.
 The  TEST_VISTA_FRESH_GTM_ROUTINE_DIR is the path to the folder that contains the VistA routines.
 This folder will be removed and recreated so that all routines within the GT.M instance will be from the latest import.
-The other GT.M specific variable is th TEST_VISTA_SETUP_UCI_NAME which is used during the configuring of the VistA instance.
+The other GT.M specific variable is the TEST_VISTA_SETUP_UCI_NAME which is used during the configuring of the VistA instance.